Venezuela, Bolivarian Republic of

 In 2010 a total of 2 834 648 patients, of whom 1 594 787 (56%) civilians, military 765 490 (27%) and 474 365 family members (17%) were treated in Military Hospitals.
 These patients were attended in the obstetric gynecologic, surgical and specialized assessment areas.
 They came voluntarily or were referred from the modules of the Mission Barrio Adentro (Health Primary Level).

 A total of 23 events Medic-Surgical fairs were held in areas far from urban centres or at the country´s borders, serving a total of 3 381 patients.
-In addition, 10 dental fairs were also health providing services to 5 454 patients.
+Also, 10 dental fairs were health providing services to 5 454 patients.

 Mission Milagros specialized in visual area to Venezuelans and foreigners.
 It is supported in 60 % by military medical doctors.
 In 2010, 6 576 patients were treated (127 Venezuelans, 6 449 foreigners).